4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.stopRequestLog()` function <!-- REF #datastoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests on the client side<!-- END REF --> (in file or in memory).
+The `.stopRequestLog()` function <!-- REF #DataStoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests on the client side<!-- END REF --> (in file or in memory).
 It is particularly useful when logging in a file, since it actually closes the opened document on disk.

 This function must be called on a remote 4D, otherwise it does nothing.
 It is designed for debugging purposes in client/server configurations.